 - Real salmon protein

-9. Purina ONE Sensitive Stomach +Plus Skin & Coat
+9. Purina ONE Sensitive Stomach + Skin & Coat Dry Dog Food

-- Real salmon as first ingredient supports muscle and heart health
+- Real salmon as #1 ingredient helps maintain strong muscles and a healthy heart

-- Four antioxidant sources help strengthen immune system
+- Four antioxidant sources promote a robust immune system

 - Real salmon protein